-Planning Division Little Rock District Office U.S. Army Corps of Engineers
+Planning Division Little Rock District Office

 Cadron Settlement Park and Tollantusky Trail, with traces of old road, a cemetery, and a reconstructed blockhouse, recreate an area that had early settlers, a trading post/blockhouse, a stagecoach road, and a grist mill.
 There are no exhibits, but everything is open to the public, including the blockhouse, which is built in a fashion believed to be like the original.
 There are markers by the trail with explanatory text for different locations on a self-guiding tour.
 Once or twice each year, a "living history" play is put on by volunteers at Cadron Creek Park.